halocxent/halocxent/README.md

-## Hello There im cxent
+## Hello There im cxent👋
 i love cats
- and i make code for people to use sometimes
+and i love to code

+in here you will meet some of my project that went from private to public feel free to add friend me on discord @cxent